Pocong: Behavior

 Since not all pocongs are the same, it is difficult to pinpoint a specific trait of all pocongs.
 Some pocongs may show themselves in front of people to relay messages or ask for prayers with no intention to cause harm whatsoever.
 At the same time, others may not be so docile, actively taking pleasure in frightening people with their grotesque looks.
-Still, in the main, their behaviors are mostly unpredictable, and people are encouraged not think of them as allies, but rather as supernatural dangers to be treated with caution.
+Still, in the main, their behaviors are mostly unpredictable, and people are encouraged not to think of them as allies, but rather as supernatural beings to be treated with caution.

-Pocongs may form colonies, which could number from a few dozens to a few thousands ghosts for each colony.
+Pocongs may form colonies, which could number from a few dozen to a few thousand ghosts for each colony.
 Despite this, judging from anecdotal records, most sightings of pocong indicate a "lone wolf" style attack, meaning they tend to act independently.
 It is rare for pocongs to work in pairs or in groups to harass humans.

 As pocongs are not bound to the physical world like humans are, they can move freely through solid objects.
 They have also been observed to teleport almost instantly from one place to another.
 They are found practically anywhere, from their final resting places to their former homes.
-However, banana trees seem to be their preferred spot, it is not uncommon for someone to find a small colony of pocongs happily gathering near or around banana trees.
+However, banana trees seem to be their preferred spot, it is not uncommon for someone to find a small colony of pocongs happily gathering near or around banana trees, but primarily are known to roam and gather during the night.